Project Management Certificate

 Project management tackles the teamwork and leadership issues that are part of moving projects and organizations forward successfully.
 Large projects are a part of almost any organization’s work.
 Successful project managers are well paid and highly sought after in the construction industry, engineering, architecture, information technology, telecommunication, and many other fields in the production, design and service industries.

 - Define, organize and manage the various components of a large project

 - Develop, analyze and monitor project budgets to give accurate financial projections and reports

 - Monitor project progress to avoid delays and missed deadlines

 The Project Management Certificate is designed, similar to a minor, to allow students from any background to add it to their degree and skill set.
 However, as this program leads to a certificate in Project Management rather than a degree, students do not need a major to accompany it, making this a versatile option for Carroll students as well as community members looking to expand their skills and knowledge base.

-For more information about the Project Management Certificate program, contact Prof. Schoyen or the Registrar's Office at 406-447-5435.
+For more information about the Project Management Certificate program, contact Dr. Marie or the Registrar's Office at 406-447-5435.

 The Introduction to Project Management course sets the student's foundation in Project Management and meets the required Project Management education eligibility requirements for the Certified Associate Project Manager (CAPMA®) and Project Management Professional (PMPA®) certifications by the Project Management Institute.

 Chuck Diaz, MBA, MSM-PM, Chief Operating Officer for Dixon Pumps, Inc. of North /South America, and Mexico